What are the best double glazing windows companies?

 • Price range: £250–£605 per window

-• Energy efficiency rating: A or A+ on double glazing
+• Energy efficiency rating: A+ or A++ on double glazing

-Britannia Windows is a regional installer, and the well-known family business was formed in 1982.While the double glazing installer holds mixed reviews online, it has a solid reputation, addresses customer service and negative reviews head-on and utilises a network of installers to ensure swift service delivery.
-Its contact centre service hours are also favourable for busy homeowners.
+Britannia Windows is a well-known family business founded in 1982.
+It currently serves customers in Kent, Sussex, Essex, Surrey and London.
+This double glazing installer receives mixed reviews online, but it has a solid overall reputation, addresses customer service and negative reviews head-on and uses a network of installers to ensure swift service delivery.
+Its contact centre service hours (8.00am to 8.00pm, Monday to Friday) are another plus for busy homeowners.

 Cost